|At a Glance|

 |Supported Users and Library Staff||

-Situated in Mairangi Bay, Auckland, Rangitoto College is a coeducational State Secondary School, educating students from Years 9 to 13.
+Situated in Mairangi Bay, Auckland, Rangitoto College is a coeducational State Secondary School with students from Years 9 to 13, which offers a broad range of educational opportunities including the International Baccalaureate Diploma Programme.
 Founded in 1956, Rangitoto College has grown from 195 students to around 3000 students, making them the largest Secondary School in New Zealand.

 The College has outstanding teaching facilities including a modern library and information centre.

 The main library includes three formal teaching areas; a recreational reading area, three reading rooms, an ICT room and a Year 13 study room.
 Resources include approximately 27,000 books, electronic resources and magazines, sixteen workstations, eight library catalogue computers and a colour photocopier.